What Does Asphalt Paving Cost in Oregon in 2026?

 - Southern Oregon: Rocky terrain that may need additional excavation

-If your site needs significant grading, drainage improvements, or removal of existing pavement, expect to add $1 to $3 per square foot to your project cost.
-A full tear-out and re-base can add $2 to $5 per square foot compared to a simple overlay.
+If your site needs significant grading, drainage improvements, or removal of existing pavement, expect a meaningful increase in your per-square-foot cost.
+A full tear-out and re-base adds substantially more compared to a simple overlay.

 3. Asphalt Thickness and Mix Design